 To view data from the U.S. Census for the Portland metro area visit the Portland State University Population Research Center.

 Below are the numbers from the 2010 census for Portland as well as the metro area:

-- Population 1,572,771 million people live in the Portland Metro area (Multnomah Country which includes most of the City of Portland), Clackamas County (southeast), Washington County (west), and Clark Country (Vancouver area of Washington state).
+- Population 1,572,771 million people live in the Portland Metro area (Multnomah Country which includes most of the City of Portland), Clackamas County (southeast), Washington County (West), and Clark Country (Vancouver area of Washington state).

 - Portland Population 583,766 – a gain of 10.3% from 2000 numbers.

-- Same-Sex Couples Living in Portland In Portland, same-sex couples make up two percent of households according to the 2010 census.
+- Same-Sex Couples Living in Portland In Portland, same-sex couples makes up two percent of households according to the 2010 census.
 And about 60 percent of the state’s gay and lesbian couples reside in the metro area.
 The number of Oregonians who reported living in same-sex couple households increased nearly 68 percent from 2000 to 2010, from about 8,900 to 14,980.

 - Persons per Square Mile 4,375.3.